agohorel/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+*Adaptive design is the idea of building multiple layouts targeted toward different devices or screen sizes and applying the corresponding layout at runtime, while responsive design focuses on building a single, flexible layout that can scale to fit any device or screen size.*

 2. Describe what it means to be mobile first vs desktop first.

+*A desktop-first approach refers to designing an interface with everything as intended for the "full fat" experience on desktop and then trimming things down as the screen size shrinks.
+In terms of media queries, desktop-first utilizes `max-width`.
+A mobile-first approach utilizes the concept of "progressive enhancement" to modify the layout as the screen size increases.
+Mobile-first utilizes `min-width` media queries.
+The net result is often the same between the two approaches, it's mostly a difference in how you think about and approach building layouts.*

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+*Setting the `font-size` to `62.5%` in the `html` tag is done set the global font size to 10px so it's easier to work with rems.
+The "magic number" `62.5%` is based on the assumption that most browsers set the default `font-size` to `16px` (`16px * 62.5% = 10px`).*

 4. How would you describe preprocessing to someone new to CSS?

+*A CSS preprocessor allows you to write CSS in a modified syntax that allows for easier development and more complex features while ultimately compiling down to regular CSS that can be universally understood by browsers.*

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+*My favorite concept of preprocessing is tied between nesting and parametric mixins.
+Parametric mixins can make classes much more powerful and configurable, but nesting makes the code much more readable and more closely structured with the underlying HTML's own nesting.
+The downside to nesting is that in some cases it can actually make it harder to mentally keep track of selectors, so I'd say that's the most challenging aspect.*

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.